keptn/keptn.github.io/content/docs/quickstart/_index.md

 ### Disk pressure on pods in Kubernetes

-If the installation of Keptn is timing out, you can check if the root cause are low resources, such as disk space, by exeucting `kubectl describe pod PODID -n keptn`.
+If the installation of Keptn is timing out, you can check if the root cause are low resources, such as disk space, by executing `kubectl describe pod PODID -n keptn`.executing

 Please ensure that your local k3d environment has enough resources.
 You can verify this in your Docker resource settings.
 This quickstart guide has been tested with the following configuration:
 <details><summary>Resources</summary>